 To expand on the example of an Omnichannel POS system, imagine going into your favorite clothing store, and the sales reps can guide you through the shopping experience with a POS integration on an iPad.
 They can show you variations of products not available in-store, look up inventory online, and create a shortlist of clothing items you’d like to try on.

-To offer a consistent contextualized experience online, this data can be stored to your account for future recommendations or personalized chat support.
+To offer a consistent contextualized experience online, this data can be stored in your account for future recommendations or personalized chat support.

 When you’re ready to purchase a product, the sales rep can process the payment through the POS system and collect your email address in-store.
 That way, you can keep track of digital receipts, access brief surveys, and stay up-to-date with upcoming promotions.